Analyzing Robustness of Angluin's L$^*$ Algorithm in Presence of Noise: Introduction

 Most learning algorithms in the literature assume the correctness of the training data, including the example data such as attributes as well as classification results.
 However, sometimes noise-free datasets are not available. \cite{Quinlan86} carried out an experimental study of the noise effects on the learning performance.
 The results showed that generally the classification noise had more negative impact than the attribute one, i.e., errors in the values of attributes. \cite{AngluinL87} studied how to compensate for randomly introduced noise and discovered a theorem giving a bound on the smaple size that is sufficient for PAC-identification in the presence of classification noise when the concept classes are finite.
 Michael Kearns formalized another related learning model from statistical queries by extending Valiant's learning model~\cite{Kearns98}.
 One main result shows that any class of functions learnable from this statistical query model is also learnable with classification noise in Valiant's model.

 \paragraph{Our contribution.}

 In this paper, we study against which kinds of noise Angluin's algorithm is \emph{robust}.
 In this work we use the optimized version of this algorithm from \cite{Kearns94}.
 So to avoid confusion, we will call it the KV's algorithm.
 To the best of our knowledge, this is the very first attempt of noise analysis in the automata learning setting.
 More precisely, we consider the following setting (cf.\ Figure~\ref{fig:General}): Assume that a regular device $\cA$ is given, typically as a black box.
 Due to some noise $\cN$, the system $\cA$ is pertubed resulting in a not necessarily regular system $\cM_\cN$.
 This one is consulted by the PAC version of KV's algorithm to obtain a regular system $\cA_E$.
 The question studied in this paper is whether $\cA_E$ is closer to $\cA$ than $\cM_\cN$, or, in other words, to which extent learning via KV's algorithm is robust against the noise $\cN$.

 To this end, we introduce four kinds of \emph{noisy devices} obtained from $\A$: \begin{enumerate} \item the noisy device is obtained by a random process from a given DFA by inverting the classification of words with a small probability, which corresponds to the classification noise in the classical learning setting; \item the noisy device is obtained by a random process that, with a small probability, replaces each letter of a word by one chosen uniformly from the alphabet and then determines its classification based on the DFA, which corresponds to the attribute noise in the classical setting; \item the noisy DFA combines the classification of a word w.r.t. the DFA and its status w.r.t.\ a counter automaton; \item The noisy DFA is obtained by a random process from two DFA such that the language of the first one is included in the second one.
 Then when a word is accepted (resp. rejected) by the first (resp. second) one, it is also accepted (resp. rejected) and in the remaining cases, it is accepted with probability 0.5. \end{enumerate}

+Our studies are based on the distribution over words that is used for generating words associated with membership queries and defining (and statistically measuring) the \emph{distance} between two devices as the probability that they differ on word acceptance.
+We have performed experiments over several hundreds random DFA.
+We have pursued several goals along our experiments, expressed by the following questions: